On September 10th, 2012, Kevin (aka Webdongle) reached a milestone that no one else has. He has a whopping 20,000 posts on the Joomla Forums.

 Kevin: I'm very impressed with J3.
 I was not keen on 1.6 (you may hate me for this but ...)
 1.6 seemed like cobbled up version just to satisfy the fact there was a 'New' Joomla.
 But J3 seems a proper improvement.
 It's installation is quick and sweet.
 It installs a lot easier ... quicker ... fewer screens to configure.

 Ken: Is there anything else that you would like to share?

-Kevin: I left school at 16 .. my background is as a basic labourour.
+Kevin: I left school at 16 ... my background is as a basic labourour.
 I am mostly self taught with computers.
 Computers are just a tool like a pen and paper.
 I use them like a tool.
 You decide what you want to do then find the software that does it.
 People make the mistake of seeing the computer and wondering what they can do with it.
-It gives me a challenge and keeps the grey matter active ... gota use it or loose it.
-If I can use Joomla anyone can.
+It gives me a challenge and keeps the grey matter active ... gotta use it or lose it.
+If I can use Joomla, anyone can.
 Like any tool it just takes time and a little effort to use.
 Think of learning any computer subject as learning to read and write.